 - Give public service workers a seat at the table.
 The administration must hear from borrowers who can explain how the current program has denied or derailed their efforts for relief.
 These include the deceptive tactics of student loan companies and the arbitrary decisions made by the previous administration and its contractors.
 ED needs to be transparent with borrowers and enable borrowers to help fix PSLF.

 - Cancel student loan debt for all who have served for a decade or more.
-At the end of the 90-day review, all debt should be canceled for workers who have served their communities for at least 10 years.
-Those with less tenure should get a pro-rated credit towards PSLF.
+At the end of the 90-day review, all debt should be canceled for workers who have served their communities for at least 10 years, including adjunct faculty.
+Those with fewer than 10 years should get a pro-rated credit towards PSLF.
 Loan type, loan status, or type of repayment plan should not affect this cancellation.

 “We understand that these actions will require a significant effort by stakeholders across the Department and within the student loan industry.
 But so much is at stake,” the unions wrote.
 “We stand ready to assist you and President Biden in this effort.”